Updated 19th of March 2019.

 For years, large and deeply questionable sums of money flowed unhindered through Danske Bank’s branch in Estonia.

-Throughout 2017 and 2018, Berlingske has uncovered, piece by piece, what is now one of the biggest banking scandals in Danish history - the money laundering at Danske Bank.
+Throughout 2017 and 2018, Berlingske has uncovered, piece by piece, what is now internationally known as one of the biggest money laundering scandals in history.

 Below is an overview of how the case has developed, with links to central articles.

 You may also view this online narrative on the money-laundering scandal to help you grasp the key issues in the case (in Danish).

 Massive money laundering through Danske Bank and Nordea

 The first chapter in the money-laundering scandal started in March 2017, when Berlingske joined with the journalism organisation OCCRP, Russian daily Novaya Gazeta and other media outlets to reveal how substantial amounts of money had passed unhindered through Danske Bank Estonia and rival bank Nordea in Copenhagen without these banks verifying the clients and transactions involved as required by international anti-money laundering rules.

 Berlingske later uncovered how the same two Danish banks also appeared to have played a role in two spectacular international crime cases involving money laundering and corruption in Russia and Italy.